RaphaelBonatti/propositional-logic-prover-python/README.md

 # propositional-logic-prover-python
 The goal of this project is to develop a propositional logic prover based on the resolution refutation algorithm.
-This tool can be used for many applications, including automated reasoning
+This tool can be used for many applications, including automated reasoning.

 Main features:
 - Prover: